Conversion API Set Up

 Step 2: Ads API Application

-- Make sure to include the correct App ID in the Ads API Application.
+• Make sure to have the correct App ID ready for your Ads API Application.
 The App ID can be found in the Developer Portal under Projects & Apps.
 Example: 16489123

 Ads API Access - Existing Applications